 Tyreek Hill is the premier deep threat in the NFL, and his combination of pure speed and detailed route running has allowed him to separate himself from the other deep threats around the league.
 He knows what his quarterback wants and plays with strength that belies his frame, and that has enabled him to alter the nature of the Dolphins’ offense and force defenses to change their geometry.

 3) Stefon Diggs, Buffalo Bills

 Both are great route runners, but Diggs is more explosive in his routes and has a longer history of difficult catches.
-His freelancing requires a QB friendly to his style of play, but Diggs is nearly unstoppable when he has chemistry with his passer.
+His freelancing requires a QB friendly to his style of play, but Diggs is elite when he has chemistry with his passer.

 4) A.J.
 Brown, Philadelphia Eagles

 In a previous era of football, A.J.
 Brown would be the uncontested top receiver in the NFL because of his fit as a classic split-end who can win contested catches.
 Even in the modern era of football, his talents are immensely valuable.
 He’s more than a big body with speed — he has great ball-tracking ability and fantastic route running.

 5) Davante Adams, Las Vegas Raiders

 It wasn’t that long ago that Davante Adams was considered the top receiver in the NFL.
 Truthfully, one could still make that case.
 But we know that Adams is at his best when winning off the release against one-on-one coverage, whether that’s to take a slant to the house or win deep.

 Adams’ capacity for middle-of-the-field catches and play in space is elite but not quite to the level of the receivers above him.
 Of course, he makes up for it by being deadlier in the red zone than any of them.
 Adams is a touchdown machine, and it doesn’t matter who’s throwing him the ball.